CS5001-khoury/hw03/instructions/ColorTestorDesign.md

 Same

 #### Returns
-boolean: returns true if the colors are two similar when someone has deuteranopia.
+boolean: returns true if the colors are too similar when someone has deuteranopia.

 > Deuteranopia: Defined as when someone looses all greens in an RGB value scheme